captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 class: blue
 ## MOTHER FROG:
 WHAT IS THE NEWS?

----

-class: blue
 ## YOUNG FROG:
 WHAT IS THE NEWS?

----

-class: blue
 ## MOTHER FROG, YOUNG FROG:
-FATHER FROG<br>
+FATHER FROG,
-WHAT IS THE NEWS
+WHAT IS THE NEWS?

 ---

 ## FATHER FROG:
-WHEN WE SET OUT ON OUR PICNIC <br>
+WHEN WE SET OUT ON OUR PICNIC<br>
 THE SUN WAS ON THE RIGHT

 ---

-AND I COULD TELL DIRECTION <br>
+AND I COULD TELL DIRECTION<br>
 BY THE ANGLE OF THE LIGHT

 ---